 The lack of adequate sex education and appropriate sexual health services noted as deficits underlying teenage pregnancy risk in the TPSE Study data apply both to family and school settings.
 Many of the TPSE Study participants felt that this is a crucial area where improvements are urgently needed.
 These participants were considering their experiences retrospectively and could have been partially influenced by a dislike of school in general.
 However, a clear majority of women thought both the government and parents had a role to play in educating teenagers about sex and relationships.
-These views confirm other data suggesting that parents feel there would be fewer unwanted teenage pregnancies if parents communicated better with their children40; and that high quality experientially based sex education is rated highly by young people41.
-With respect to school-based sex education, systematic reviews of effectiveness find mixed evidence that existing approaches are effective ^{18, 29, 42, 43}.
+These views confirm other data suggesting that parents feel there would be fewer unwanted teenage pregnancies if parents communicated better with their children; and that high quality experientially based sex education, systematic reviews of effectiveness find mixed evidence that existing approaches are effective18, 29, 42, 43.
 However, most interventions have not been developed with input from teenagers, and have not taken the kinds of broad social approaches to promoting young people's sexual health suggested by the participants in the TPSE Study.

 The difficulty we had in finding teenage fathers who agreed to be interviewed reflects the marginal status of this group both in teenage pregnancy research and in the lives of many, but not all, teenage mothers.
-There is comparatively little literature on teenage fatherhood, but recent research suggests that professionals are not addressing the needs of teenage fathers, and must do so in order to help those fathers who have the potential make a positive contribution to their children's lives44.
+There is comparatively little literature on teenage fatherhood, but recent research suggests that professionals are not addressing the needs of teenage fathers, and must do so in order to help those fathers who have the potential make a positive contribution to their children's lives.